Cosxin/Robotic-Revenge-Automation/README.md

 ﻿# Robotic-Revenge-Automation

-This tool was original used by the author to spam back a spammer.
+This tool was originally used to spam back a spammer.
 Ethical use only.

 <img src="https://github.com/Cosxin/Robotic-Revenge-Automation/tree/master/MB/example.gif" width="300" height="300" />